William Louis Veeck Jr.

 Chicago White Sox

 In 1959, Veeck became head of a group that purchased a controlling interest in the Chicago White Sox, who went on to win their first pennant in 40 years, and broke a team attendance record for home games with 1.4 million.
+His major partner was Hank Greenberg, and the two bought the majority shares owned by Dorothy Comiskey Rigney; her brother Chuck Comiskey refused to sell his shares, however, and did everything in his power to undermine the two new principal partners.
 The next year, the team broke the same record with 1.6 million visitors to Comiskey Park with the addition of the first "exploding scoreboard" in the major leagues - producing electrical and sound effects, and shooting fireworks whenever the White Sox hit a home run, and also began adding player's surnames on the back of their uniform, a practice now standard by 25 of 30 clubs on all jerseys, and by three more clubs on road jerseys.
 In 1961, due to poor health, Veeck sold his share of the team, only to return in 1975 as the full owner.

 Almost immediately after taking control of the Sox for a second time, Veeck unleashed another publicity stunt designed to irritate his fellow owners.
 He and general manager Roland Hemond conducted four trades in a hotel lobby, in full view of the public.
 Two weeks later, however, Peter Seitz ruled in favor of free agency, and Veeck's power as an owner began to wane in opposition to richer owners.
 Ironically, Veeck had been the only baseball owner to testify in support of Curt Flood during his famous court case, where Flood had attempted to gain free agency after being traded to the Philadelphia Phillies.